Average RV Prices With 20 New, Used & Rental Cost Examples

 - Do you intend to live in the RV full-time and become a gypsy?

 - Is this RV just for vacations?
-If so where do you plan to travel with it?
-If you are an adventurous type of family, it is highly unlikely that you want to take a million-dollar motorhome and drag it through the wild side so you can undertake wilderness adventures.
+If so, where do you plan to travel with it?
+If you are an adventurous family, it is highly unlikely that you want to take a million-dollar motorhome and drag it through the wilderness so you can undertake wilderness adventures.

-- What tow car do you have, or will you want a coach type of RV?
+- What tow car do you have, or will you want a coach RV?

 - How many people will you need to accommodate?